Columbia, SC Car Accident Lawyer

 Victims of drunk driving car accidents may also take legal action against other parties in connection with the crash.
 Though South Carolina has no specific statute authorizing actions against bars and taverns who continue to serve patrons despite visible intoxication, such entities have been held liable in court in such cases.
 Social host liability has also been found in cases involving minors who were knowingly supplied alcohol by an adult.

-South Carolina Car Accident Lawyers at Chappell, Smith & Arden Represent Drunk Driving Accident Victims
+South Carolina Car Accident Lawyers at Chappell Smith & Arden, P.A.
+Represent Drunk Driving Accident Victims

 The decision to drive under the influence of alcohol or drugs is both selfish and careless.
 If you or a loved one has been injured in a drunk driving accident, the Columbia car accident lawyers at Chappell Smith & Arden, P.A. will seek justice on your behalf.
 Contact us online or call 803-929-3600 or toll free at 800-531-9780 to schedule a consultation at one of our five offices, where we serve clients throughout South Carolina, including in Lexington County, Richland County, Sumter County, Aiken County, Florence County, Lancaster County, York County, Orangeburg County, Kershaw County, Newberry County, Columbia, Lexington, Irmo, Chapin, Rock Hill, Aiken, Sumter, Newberry, Florence, and Spartanburg.